 Make no mistake, everything you ever say to a narcissist can and will be used against you in the future.

 People are often disappointed down the track when they realise it was all a sham.
-The narc never shared your interests or beliefs at all.
+The narcissist never shared your interests or beliefs at all.

 Given that the idealisation phase is often of such high intensity, that makes it an unsustainable place to stay in.

-The next part in the cycle of narcissistic abuse is where an incident occurs, which quite literally changes all of the dynamics with the click of a finger.
+The next stage of narcissistic abuse is where an incident occurs, which quite literally changes all of the dynamics with the click of a finger.

-You may have some idea of what the incident was, but more often than not, you won’t even know what happened to be seeing and feeling such a dramatic shift from the narcissist.
+You may have some idea of what the incident was, but more often than not, you won’t even know what happened for you to see and feel such a dramatic shift from the narcissist.

 Incident Examples:

-- The narc starts resenting all of the nice things they did for you in the love bombing phase
+• The narcissist starts resenting all of the nice things they did for you in the love bombing phase

 Narcissists are incredibly fragile creatures, which is what their mask serves to hide and protect from the world.
-They are filled with such deep shame and utterly despise their inner selves and will stop at nothing to make sure no one is able to see their truth.
+They are filled with such deep shame and utterly despise their inner selves and will stop at nothing to make sure no one can see their truth.

 It really doesn’t take much to trigger a narcissistic injury with a narc.